CoInGP: Convolutional Inpainting with Genetic Programming: Problem Formulation

 Intuitively, the quality of the prediction will also depend upon the number of available neighboring pixels: in particular, if also some of the neighboring pixels of $\mathcal{N}_{i,j}$ are missing in the degraded image, then we will have less information at our disposal to predict the central pixel $x_{(i,j)}$.
 In what follows, we adopt the simplifying assumption that each missing pixel in the degraded image is ``sufficiently far'' from all other missing pixels, or equivalently that each missing pixel has a complete neighborhood.
 Formally, in the case of Moore neighborhood this means that the \emph{Chebyshev distance} $d_\infty$ between any pair of missing pixels $(i_{t_1}, j_{t_1}),(i_{t_2}, j_{t_2}) \in S$ must be strictly greater than $1$:

 Analogously, for the Von Neumann neighborhood the constraint is that the \emph{Manhattan distance} $d_1$ between $(i_{t_1}, j_{t_1})$ and $(i_{t_2}, j_{t_2})$ has to be greater than $1$:

 The consequence of these constraints is that missing pixels can share the frontier of the neighborhood under consideration, but a missing pixel cannot be in the \emph{frontier} of another one.
-In particular, the frontier of a neighborhood of radius $r$ is defined as the set of pixels that are at distance $r$ from the central one.
+In particular, the frontier of a neighborhood of radius $r$ is defined as the set of pixels at a distance $r$ from the central one.
 Since we are only considering the case of radius $r=1$, the frontier corresponds to the set of all pixels in the neighborhood except the central one.
-As an example, Figure~\ref{fig:ex-distance} shows the densest packing of missing pixels that one can have respectively for the Moore and Von Neumann neighborhood.
-The Von Neumann topology allows for more missing pixels under the same image size, since it includes less neighbors than the Moore topology.
+As an example, Figure~\ref{fig:ex-distance} shows the densest packing of missing pixels one can have for the Moore and Von Neumann neighborhood, respectively.
+The Von Neumann topology allows for more missing pixels under the same image size since it includes fewer neighbors than the Moore topology.
 Also, observe that for both neighborhoods the missing pixels cannot occur on the border of the image, i.e., $1 < i < M$ and $1 < j < N$ for every missing pixel $(i,j) \in S$.

-Although this separation hypothesis does not always hold in realistic scenarios of degraded images, we decided to adopt it to initially validate the feasibility of our method, since, as far as we are aware, no one up to now employed GP to predict missing pixels in images with a convolutional approach.
+Although this separation hypothesis does not always hold in realistic scenarios, we decided to adopt it to initially validate the suitability of our method, since as we mentioned before, as far as we are aware, this is the first attempt employing GP to predict missing pixels in images with a convolutional approach.